Shubham-Manjhi/Java-Homework-Projects/README.md

 ## Course Description
-  #### JAVA HOMEWORK PROJECTS teaches Javaprogramming concepts while providing detailed step-by-step instructions inbuilding many fun and
+  JAVA HOMEWORK PROJECTS teaches Java programming concepts while providing detailed step-by-step instructions in building many fun and useful projects.
-  #### useful projects.
 JAVA HOMEWORK PROJECTS explains (in simple, easy-to-follow terms) how to build a Java GUI project.
-Students learn
-  #### about project design, the Java Swing controls, many elements of the Java, and how to debug and distribute finished projects.
-The
-  #### projects built include:
+Students learn about project design, the Java Swing controls, many elements of the Java, and how to debug and distribute finished projects.
+The projects built include:

    #### • Dual-Mode Stopwatch - Allows you to time tasks you may be doing.
    #### • Consumer Loan Assistant - Helps you see just how much those credit cards are costing you.